Please enable Style Sheets for enhanced viewing & features.

 Background

-In the past, the various aviation authorities of the world were conducting research in transport category airplane cabin safety sometimes cooperatively, but mostly individually, without the benefit of a coordinating 'tool'.
-The international nature of civil aviation, commitments and trends in harmonization, and budgetary constraints, dictated the need for a mechanism to foster greater and broader association, cooperation and coordination in cabin safety research.
-In the early nineties, the aviation authorities of North America [the US Federal Aviation Administration (FAA) and Transport Canada Civil Aviation (TCCA)], Europe [the Joint Aviation Authorities (JAA)] and Japan [the Civil Aviation Bureau of Japan (JCAB)] formed the Cabin Safety Research Technical Group (CSRTG) to 'bring together' their respective cabin safety research efforts.
-As time progressed, other authorities were invited to, and joined the group; the CSRTG now comprises some ten member authorities (ref. list below).
+Historically, civil aviation authorities world-wide conducted research in transport category airplane cabin safety on a generally individual basis, without the benefit of an administrative coordinating ‘tool’.
+However, the global nature of modern civil aviation, with its multilateral commitments, trends toward regulatory harmonization, and budgetary constraints, dictated the need for a mechanism to foster greater and broader association, cooperation, and coordination of cabin safety research.
+In response, the civil aviation authorities of North America [US Federal Aviation Administration (FAA), and Transport Canada Civil Aviation (TCCA)], and European [Joint Aviation Authorities (JAA)] formed the Cabin Safety Research Technical Group (CSRTG) in the early 1990s to ‘bring together’ their respective cabin safety research efforts.
+As time progressed, other authorities were invited into the group.
+In the spring of 2017, the name and focus of the group was changed to include all of aircraft fire safety.
+The new FCSRG is comprised of a number of the world’s major aviation authorities (ref. list below).

-The goal of the CSRTG is to enhance the effectiveness and timeliness of cabin safety research by establishing an international framework which allows for the systematic joint identification, prioritization and coordination of needed research, and integrate therein the pertinent activities of the participating authorities.
-The prime objective for cabin safety research is to support rulemaking, although some research is conducted to identify safety issues and develop safety systems and data.
+The goal of the FCSRG is to enhance the effectiveness and timeliness of cabin and fire safety research by establishing an international framework that allows for more systematic treatment of needed research, by integrating the pertinent activities of the participating authorities.
+The prime objective is to support safety-related rulemaking, although some research is conducted to identify safety issues, set priorities and develop safety systems.

-In general, the CSRTG focuses on safety-related issues that can be classified as acute and occurring on a specific flight.
-Chronic issues such as air quality or general product safety, that might otherwise be termed 'cabin safety', are not addressed by the CSRTG.
+In general, the FCSRG focuses on safety-related issues that can be classified as acute and occurring on a specific flight.
+Chronic issues such as air quality or general product safety, that might otherwise be termed 'cabin safety,' are typically not under the FCSRG umbrella.

 In-Flight Safety

-In-flight safety consists of the effects in the cabin from 1) turbulence, 2) decompression, 3) fire and 4) medical emergencies.
+In-flight safety consists of protection against the effects of 1) fire, 2) turbulence, and 3) decompression, as well as the means to address 4) medical emergencies.

-Turbulence is primarily an occupant protection issue, although all ‘occupiable’ areas of the cabin must be considered, not just those occupied for takeoff and landing.
-This relates to both design and procedures.
+Item 2) is mainly an occupant protection issue, although all areas of the cabin must be considered, not just those approved for occupancy during takeoff and landing.
+This relates to both design and operating procedures.

-Protection against the effects of decompression involves oxygen systems and the capability of structures to tolerate pressure differentials without failures that could cause injury.
+Item 3) essentially involves oxygen systems and the capability of airplane structures to tolerate pressure differentials without failures that could cause injury.

-Medical emergencies relate to equipment standards and training procedures.
+Item 4) relates to medical equipment, standards and training procedures.

 Member Authorities